What’s Causing the Latest Measles Outbreak?

 Many people believe measles poses no public health threat.
 The highly contagious infectious disease seems relegated to another era or parts of the developing world.

-But a recent measles outbreak in Washington state — where enough cases prompted the governor to declare a state of emergency — proves that the illness isn’t gone for good.
+But a recent measles outbreak in Michigan – and in Washington State where the governor declared a state of emergency – proves that the illness isn’t gone for good.

-The reason: Families that shun the preventive measles vaccine, which is administered over two doses at ages 1 and 4, respectively, and provides lifelong protection.
+But taking action is simple: Unvaccinated residents and those who are unsure if they’ve been vaccinated, should get vaccinated.
+The preventative measles vaccine, which is administered over two doses at age 1 and 4, respectively, provides lifelong protection.

-“Most of the people that have been diagnosed [in Washington] are unvaccinated children,” says Kelly Orringer, M.D., director of general pediatrics at University of Michigan C.S.
+“Most of the people that have diagnosed (in Washington) are unvaccinated children,” says Kelly Orringer, M.D., director of general pediatrics at University of Michigan C.S.
 Mott Children’s Hospital.
-“In our practices, we almost never see children who are unvaccinated because their parents can’t afford the vaccine.
+“In our practices we almost never see children who are unvaccinated because their parents can’t afford the vaccine.

 “More than 99 percent of the time in these cases, they’re refusing the vaccine.”